39zde/simple-file-compressor/README.md

 # Simple File Compressor
 A tool to reduce the file size of your files.
-Free online, local, tracking-free, advert-free file compression.
+Free no-dependency, local, tracking-free, advert-free file compression and decompression.
 Simple and fast.

 Now, that the following browser features are implemented by the major vendors: